impratap/Music-player-python/README.md

 For this I have used different libraries.

-import os
+## Library

+* OS
+* Tkinter
+* Messagebox from tkintre
+* Fielddialog from tkinter
+* MP3 from mutagem.mp3
+* Threading
+* Time
+* TTk from tkinter
+* Ttkthemes
+* Pygame

-imported os to minimize the size of text of the song name at statusbar...
+ os : imported os to minimize the size of text of the song name at statusbar...

-from tkinter import *

-tkinter is for GUI, we have to import 'tkinter' to work on graphics
+Tkinter:tkinter is for GUI, we have to import 'tkinter' to work on graphics

-import tkinter.messagebox

-this is use to show any kind of message
+Messagebox: this is use to show any kind of message

-from tkinter import filedialog

-this is to browse and choose any file which we want to play...
+Filedialog: this is to browse and choose any file which we want to play...

-from mutagen.mp3 import MP3

-This is for to control the flow of mp3 file...
+Mutagen.mp3:  This is for to control the flow of mp3 file...

-import threading

-This is to let the program look all over or don't get hang...
+Threading: This is to let the program look all over or don't get hang...

-import time

-this is to use time_length and current Time label...
+Time: this is to use time_length and current Time label...

-from tkinter import ttk

-from ttkthemes import themed_tk as tk

-This is for themes
+Ttkthemes: This is for themes

-from pygame import mixer

-It is uses for desigining of computer graphics and sound libraries
+Pygame: It is uses for desigining of computer graphics and sound libraries

+## Built In

+* Python
+* MySql

+## Screenshot

 ![mmmm](https://user-images.githubusercontent.com/33418077/132460622-2fae13d8-3d8e-4372-aadb-56c2a1397ea6.PNG)